prosodylab/prosodylab-alignermodels/README.md

 To create models, see the [Prosodylab-Aligner README](https://github.com/prosodylab/Prosodylab-Aligner).
 The [Prosodylab-Aligner](https://github.com/prosodylab/Prosodylab-Aligner) will create a .zip containing the model.
 This model is generated from a dictionary, .yaml file, and training data.

-When you merge your model with [Prosodylab-AlignerModels](http://github.com/prosodylab/Prosodylab-AlignerModels), it should include the model .zip, dictionary used to generate the model, a couple of .wav and .lab files for testing, and model documentation
+When you merge your model with [Prosodylab-AlignerModels](http://github.com/prosodylab/Prosodylab-AlignerModels), it should include the model's .zip, dictionary used to generate the model, a couple of .wav and .lab files for testing, and model documentation